uutzinger/BioMedicalSensorBoard/airquality_solutions.md

 They also measure Humidity $+/-6/%$ and Temperature $+/-0.8 \degree C$ as the sensor signal is affected by those quantities.

+There are less expensive sensors available from [Winsen](https://shop.winsen-sensor.com/collections/co2-sensor)

 ## Pressure

-Bosch makes high quality pressure sensors with an altitude resolution in air of 25 cm..
+Bosch makes high quality pressure sensors with an altitude resolution in air of 25 cm.

 - **BMP581**, 30 -125 kPa, ultra low noise of 0.1 Pa RMS, Temperature range of -40 to 85C [datasheet](Airquality\datasheets\bst_bmp581_ds004-2950309.pdf) approx. $4.12

 ## Humidity and Temperature

 ### Bosch

-Bosch makes fully integrated airquality sensor that is commonly used for indor airqulity assessment.
+Bosch makes fully integrated airquality sensor that is commonly used for indor airquality assessment.
 But their CO2 is usually an electric estimate and the integrated circuits don't measure particulates.

 - BME688 Pressure 0.6hPa, Humidity $+/-3\%$ Temperature $+/-0.5 \degree C$

 ### High Accuracy Temperature and Humidity Sensors

 Many sensors need temperature compensation and some require humidity compensation.
-The Humidity and Temperature sensors that are integrated into other sensor are not very accurate but there are a few higher quality sensors available such as:
+The Humidity and Temperature sensors that are integrated into other sensor are not of highest accuracy. higher quality sensors are available:

 - SHT40, Humidity $+/- 1.8\%$, Temperature $+/-0.2 \degree C$, approx. $2.5
 - SHT41, Humidity $+/- 1.8\%$, Temperature $+/-0.2 \degree C$, approx. $3.4
 - SHT43, Humidity $+/- 1.8\%$, Temperature $+/-0.2 \degree C$, approx. $5.1
 - **SHT45**, Humidity $+/- 1\%$,   Temperature $+/-0.1 \degree C$, approx. $6.4

-## NOX & VOC
+## NOx & VOC

 A variety of MEMS sensors can measure electrical equivalents of atmospheric gases through electro chemical reactions where the sensor element is heated and the presence of a gas reduces its resistance.
 Usually there is cross sensitivity within one element with other gases.